Find Cheap Flights to Taipei from $ 109 with eDreams

 These are the airlines with direct flights to Taipei:

-• Tigerair Taiwan flies direct to Taipei from Seoul, Tokyo, and Okinawa.
+• Tigerair Taiwan flies direct to Taipei from Brisbane, Sydney, and Singapore.

-• Peach Aviation also offers direct flights to Taipei from Tokyo, Okinawa, and Osaka.
+• Scoot also offers direct flights to Taipei from Brisbane, Angeles-Mabalacat, and Shanghai.
 Perfect if you want a straightforward trip from these cities.

-• Scoot flies direct from Tokyo and Singapore, and they also have service from Seoul.
+• Peach Aviation flies direct from Hong Kong and Tokyo, and they also have service from Seoul.

 Here are some other options for flights to Taipei that might include a stopover: